 In case the authors want to propose a possible special section article, they should approach the Journal office with a clear outline of the article that details the:

-- their qualification to write such an article
+- list of authors with their respective institutions and their qualification to write such an article

-- an abstract of the proposed article detailing (a) the content, (b) why it is timely, (c) its novelty and (d) reasons why it is appropriate for Journal of Hepatology
+- an outline with the headings, a title, and an abstract of the proposed article detailing (a) the content, (b) why it is timely, (c) its novelty and (d) reasons why it is appropriate for Journal of Hepatology

-Hepatology Snapshot consists of a one single page figure, consisting of drawings, schematic diagrams and tables that graphically summarize current knowledge about a particular subject within the hepatology field.
+Hepatology Snapshot consists of a large single page figure, comprised of drawings, schematic diagrams and tables that graphically summarize current knowledge about a particular subject within the field of hepatology.
 The figure is accompanied by a short summary article that should not exceed a maximum of 600 words.
 References should not exceed a maximum of 10.
-For a recent example, please see J Hepatol.
-2015;63:523-524.
+The snapshot should contain a descriptive title.
+In lieu of the article, a detailed figure legend which includes all relevant background information can be included and may be incorporated into the main figure as a text box.
+For recent examples, please see http://www.journal-of-hepatology.eu/content/collection_snapshots

 This section consists of invited brief editorial comments on articles published in the Journal of Hepatology.
 The length of an editorial should not exceed 1500 words and 1 table or 1 figure is allowed.
 References should not exceed a maximum of 20.